doriggs/Semester1Capstone/README.md

 After running a T-test with the 2 samples, we gota  resulting t-statistic of 3.9 and a p-value of 4.6e-05.
 Since the p-value was lower than our alpha level of .05, we were able to reject the null hypothesis, and found that movies released in warmer months did, on average, perform better than movies released in colder months.

 ## Conclusion

+Computing Vision should create a long adventure movie and release it in the summer.
+With this strategy, they could land in a median profit range of $374 million.